bjsmithxyz/phrasing/README.md

 1. Download this project locally.
 1. Place any number of .md files formatted as above into the 'md_files' directory.
+1. Run the following to install Express.js:

+    `npm install express`
-1. Run `npm install express` to install Express.js.
+1. Run the following to install Fuse.js:

+    `npm install fuse.js`
-1. Run `node server.js` to run the server locally at http://localhost:8080
+1. Run the following to start the server locally, published at [http://localhost:8080] by default:

+    `node server.js`
+1. ???
+1. Search stuff